samcher/DSAssignments/README.md

 features_info.txt - explaination for how the variables are created and what they mean

 There are separate training and test data sets.

+Script

+The script (see "run_analysis.R") has detailed comments which explain how the code works.
+The test and training data sets are combined into a single data set.
+Using the group function in the dplyr mlibrary the data is grouped by the Subject and Activity Type columns to get the mean values.